THE BUSINESS OF BLOGGING

 Siteground – Siteground has been a great partner in making sure my site is running smoothly and securely.

 ConvertKit – I was super scared to start a newsletter and waited until I had been blogging for about six months.
 I wish I had started earlier!
-ConvertKit made it super easy to set up a newsletter, and landing pages for people to sign up.
+ConvertKit made it easy to set up my email list so I can stay in touch with my readers.

 I try to use a lot of my own photos, especially when I travel.
 I love photography and have a fairly decent eye for a good shot.
-But when I can’t get that perfect photo I want, I use stock images from Depositphotos.
+But when I can’t get that perfect photo, I use stock images from Depositphotos.

 Let’s be honest, social media takes a ton of time.
-And I have one very full-time job already!
+And I have several full-time jobs already!
 So I schedule a large majority of my posts ahead of time.
 Tailwind has been hands down the most valuable tool I’ve used.
 It’s helped me get more views and followers on Pinterest, Instagram, and Facebook.
-I use Hootsuite for Twitter, although I like to keep an eye on Twitter in almost-real time.

 I do have a digital SLR: the Canon EOS 60D.
 A more current version is the Canon 80D – it is a lot of camera, but if it’s anything like the previous version that I won, it will do all you need and much, much more.
 If you’re looking to start with a high quality, but not all-the-way professional SLR, ‘starter’ SLR was the Canon Rebel.
 I used that camera for some phenomenal photographs for several years before upgrading.